RasmusEdvardsen/SubredditBattleRoyale/README.md

 * Check for wallet on mobile as well somehow.
 If possible, then show in architecture diagram.
 * [tailwind](https://tailwindcss.com/docs/installation), make frontend pretty (and reactive to purchases and burns)
 * Get token price from blockchain, persist to backend, show in frontend
+* If succesful, host with app-service or static web app or whatever that allows 'https://subredditbattleroyale.com' as domain name (static website only allows subdomains)

 ## Progress
 * [Frontend](https://subredditbattleroyale.z16.web.core.windows.net/)